 I know a lot of you are working moms like me: either you work outside the home commuting every day or you work from home.
 Sometimes WITH your children in tow.
 So finding the time to do things and making our days productive and successful is always a challenge.
-But over the last few years, I discovered that if I did a few of the same things every single morning ( even on the weekends) my days went better and I had a more productive day.
-I polled a few of my productive mom friends and found that there were a few things these highly productive moms do every morning.
+But over the last few years, I discovered that if I did a few of the same things every single day ( even on the weekends) my days went better and I had a more productive day.
+I polled a few of my productive mom friends and found that there were a few things these highly productive moms do every day.
 No matter what.

-5 Morning Habits of Highly Productive Moms
+5 Habits of Highly Productive Moms

 1.Wake up Early

 The average American wakes up between 6:30 and 7:30 am.
 Imagine what you could do if you woke up just 30 minutes earlier?
 Listen.
 I know.
 I know the struggle!
 But adding even an extra 30 minutes to your day BEFORE your kids and the rest of the world gets up and you are thrust into the hustle and bustle of breakfast, answering emails, and getting to school on time can help YOU not only maintain your sanity, but give you a jump-start on your day.
 Most of you know I wake up almost everyday around 4 am. ( Yes, you read that right).
 Because even though I work from home, I found that if I didn't get started with my day BEFORE my family got up and it was time to go go go …I got nothing done and the rest of my day was a rush to catch up.

 2.Meditate/pray/become one with the earth etc…..

 The morning time is the perfect time to spend a little time visualizing your day and what you want to accomplish.
 Visualization and positive thinking before you start your day can have a great impact on your day.